AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 Type `yes` and press Enter.

 1. Enter the router’s password when prompted.
-The default root username is `root` and the default password is `keenetic`.
+The default username is `root` and the default password is `keenetic`.

 ### Using PuTTY (Windows 8 and earlier)